-This grant program provides “seed money” for Presbyterian congregations, mid councils and seminaries to initiate or advance mental health ministries that educate, equip and empower churches to reach out to and with people living with mental health conditions and their loved ones:
+This grant program provides “seed money” for Presbyterian congregations, mid councils and seminaries to initiate or advance mental health ministries that educate, equip and empower churches to reach out to and with people living with mental health issues and their loved ones:

 - To expand mental health awareness, understanding of mental health issues and advocacy for mental health services.

 - To eliminate the stigma surrounding mental illness, especially serious mental illnesses.

 - To become more welcoming, inclusive and supportive faith communities for people living with mental health issues.

 Priority is given to funding projects with the widest potential impact that fulfill one or more of the Comfort My People Action Recommendations for congregations, mid councils and seminaries adopted by the 223rd General Assembly.

 Before starting your application, you are encouraged to read through the application form and all supplemental documents found below:

 - Guía para solicitantes sobre el proceso de subvenciones del ministerio de salud mental